- What Is Nair? How Does It Work?

 - Before using Nair, always test a small patch of the cream onto the sensitive area before applying it to the pubic hair.

-- Avoid getting Nair inside your vaginal canal or near your rectum to reduce chances of infection.
+- Avoid getting Nair inside your vaginal canal or near your rectum to reduce the chances of infection.

 - Coat the vulva, vaginal canal, and rectum with a layer of petroleum jelly to prevent the cream from getting inside.